feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_LUT/README.md

 * INT: `RST 38` is used by the ACIA 68B50 Serial Device through the IM1 `INT` location.
 * NMI: `NMI` is unused and is available to the user.

 All `RST nn` targets can be rewritten in a `JP` table originating at `0x8000` in RAM.
 This allows the use of debugging tools and reorganising the efficient `RST` instructions as needed.
 Check the source to see the address of each `RST xx`.
-By default, if not defined, the unused `RST nn` targets return a "?UF Error" code.
+By default, if not defined, the unused `RST nn` targets return a `?UF Error` code.

 ## Notes

-Note that your C or assembly program and the `USR(x)` jump address setting will remain in place through a RC2014 Warm Reset, provided you prevent BASIC from initialising the RAM locations you have used.
-Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without reprogramming the `USR(x)` jump.
+Note that your C or assembly program and the `USRLOC` address setting will remain in place through a RC2014 Warm Reset, provided you prevent BASIC from initialising the RAM locations you have used.
+Also, you can reload your assembly program to the same RAM location through multiple Warm Resets, without reprogramming the `USRLOC` jump.

 Any BASIC programs loaded will also remain in place during a Warm Reset.